gooddata/gooddata-create-gooddata-react-app/bootstrap/README.md

 npm run build
 ```

 which will create a `build` folder with all the build outputs that can you can then host anyway you want.
+Built like this, the application will assume that the GoodData Analytical Backend is hosted on the same host as the application itself.

-**Note:** In case you want to host the application on a host other than the one you use to host GoodData Analytical Backend, you should build the application like this
+In case you want to host the application on a host other than the one you use to host the GoodData Analytical Backend, you should build the application like this

 ```bash
 npm run build-with-explicit-hostname
 ```

-This will make sure that the application will use the hostname specified in `src/constants.js` in `backend` field.
+Built like this, the application will connect to the GoodData Analytical Backend hosted at the host specified in `src/constants.js` in `backend` field.

 ### `npm run build` fails to minify